psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 :class: dropdown
 [Hampshire Telegraph - Saturday 28 September 1850](https://britishnewspaperarchive.co.uk/viewer/BL/0000069/18500928/012/0005)

 At the Borough Petty Sessions, before R. M. Wavell Esq. and other Magistrates, Joseph Yelf (remanded from Tuesday), was charged with felony, in stealing goods from the Race Horse Inn, Corn Market, Newport.
 Mr. Hearn appeared for the prosecution; and Mr. Beckingsale for the defence.
 The case occupied a considerable time; but the following account will present the principal features.
 An execution was put into the Race Horse on Saturday last, for a judgment of the County Court for the sum of 16l.
 5s.
 3d., at the suit of Mr. Henry D. Cole.
 An assistant bailiff, of the name Wm.
-Leigh, admitted, in his cross-examination, that aker drinking and smoking in the tap-room, he went to bed with a woman, but did not think the pillows were removed from under his head!
+Leigh, admitted, in his cross-examination, that after drinking and smoking in the tap-room, he went to bed with a woman, but did not think the pillows were removed from under his head!
 During the evening and night the house was nearly stripped of the furniture, which was afterwards found secreted in a loft near the Green Dragon Inn; the goods were recovered, and this was a criminal proceeding for felony against the owners.
 Mr. Beckingsale cited several cases, and argued that a man under such circumstances could not be indicted for stealing his own goods.
 Mr. Hearn on the contrary cited several cases, and argued that the present was a clear case of felony.
 Mr. Beckingsale afterwards cited the clause in the County Courts' Act, which gave a power to the Magistrates to fine any person rescuing goods or assaulting an officer any sum not to exceed 5l., and in default three months' imprisonment.
 The Bench, after a consultation, committed the prisoner for trial at the Quarter Sessions; but afterwards accepted bail.

 ```